 It turns out hot baths can be cleansing for plastics, too!
 PET (polyethylene terephthalate) is a lightweight plastic that is widely used for packaging.
 PET hot wash flake technology involves washing recycled plastic flakes in a heated bath with a caustic washing solution to remove contaminants.
 This produces recycled plastic flakes of higher value.

-The technology is expected to process up to 24,700 tonnes of mixed plastic each year.
-That’s the equivalent of 16 Olympic swimming pools filled with 823 million 500 ml PET bottles.
+The technology is expected to process and sort up to 24,700 tonnes of post-consumer mixed PET plastic each year.
+With the capacity to hot wash 17,300 tonnes, that’s the equivalent of 16 Olympic swimming pools filled with 823 million 500 ml PET bottles.

 Hot washed PET flakes are suitable for remanufacturing into new packaging for food and drinks – it’s a true ‘bottle-to-bottle’ solution for plastics recycling.